The Virtual Currency Regulation Review: Ireland

 Criminal and civil fraud and enforcement

-As stated previously, there is no specific regulation in Ireland dealing with cryptocurrencies or blockchain technology generally.
+As stated previously, apart from the CJA 2021, there is no specific regulation in Ireland dealing with cryptocurrencies or blockchain technology generally.
 While the same is also true of the area of criminal and civil fraud and enforcement, it is important to be aware of existing financial services regulation covering areas into which certain activities relating to cryptocurrencies and blockchain might fall.

 As stated in Section II, the CBI has issued a warning in relation to ICOs.
 While virtual currencies have not yet been classified as securities by the CBI, there has also been no conclusive statement to the contrary.
 In the absence of final clarification, it is important to be aware that any person breaching Irish prospectus law by offering securities to the public without publication of a prospectus (for an offer not subject to an exemption) is liable on indictment to a maximum fine not exceeding €1 million or imprisonment for five years, or both, as there is the possibility that ICOs can be considered to be such an offering of securities to the public, depending on their structure (see also Sections II and VII).